karthik1609/car_insurance_claims_ai_agent/options.md

 **Sequence Explanation:**

-* The user sends an MCP-formatted request (which could be just a normal JSON if the client is abstracted, but effectively it’s addressed to the Gateway).
+* The user sends an MCP-formatted request (which could be just a normal JSON if the client is abstracted, but effectively it's addressed to the Gateway).
 * Gateway relays it to the **LLM Orchestrator agent**.
 * The LLM agent decides to call the **Search agent** via an MCP action.
 The Gateway handles invoking the Search agent and returning results.
 * The LLM agent then calls the **SQL agent** similarly and gets back structured data.
 * With those, the LLM agent calls **GPT-4** (through the model router).
 GPT-4 returns a draft.
-* The agent sends the draft to be checked by the **Safety agent** (the step “LLMagent-->>Gateway: Tentative answer” could be implicit; possibly the Gateway or Orchestrator ensures safety check before finalizing).
+* The agent sends the draft to be checked by the **Safety agent** (the step "LLMagent-->>Gateway: Tentative answer" could be implicit; possibly the Gateway or Orchestrator ensures safety check before finalizing).
-* Safety agent calls **Content Safety API** (which says it’s fine).
+* Safety agent calls **Content Safety API** (which says it's fine).
 * If all good, Safety returns the okayed answer.
 If not, human loop happens as shown.
 * The Gateway then sends the final answer back to the user in the MCP response format.

 Through this, all actions (Search, SQL, Safety) are mediated by the Gateway using MCP – which shows the standardized communication.
-The user gets the result which is identical in content to what they’d get in other approaches (a JSON assessment).
-But now our system is extremely flexible and “plug-and-play” for new tools/models.
+The user gets the result which is identical in content to what they'd get in other approaches (a JSON assessment).
+But now our system is extremely flexible and "plug-and-play" for new tools/models.